kpchi/PET-Exercises/Lab03Compute/README.md

 - The `GroupKey` operation aggregates a list of public keys from a number of authorities, without using any private keys, to generate a group public key.
 Encryption under this group key requires all authorities to help with decryption.

-- The `partialDecrypt` function takes a ciphertext encypted under a group public key, and returns a partially decrypted ciphertext.
+- The `partialDecrypt` function takes a ciphertext encrypted under a group public key, and returns a partially decrypted ciphertext.

 - The `final` flag signifies that an authority is the last in a decryption chain, and should return a plaintext rather than a partially decrypted ciphertext.